A Unique View of Housing and the US Economy

 Subscribe to get full access to the newsletter and website.
 Never miss an update.

 I have developed a conceptually powerful and novel approach to understand American housing markets based on a new empirical review of the housing bubble and bust of the 2000s.
-In early 2015, I began to research the housing market to make some personal asset allocation decisions.
+I began to research the housing market in early 2015.
 My intention was to estimate the scale of the market upheavals before 2008 and the reversals of those upheavals after 2008.
 I became increasingly shocked and fascinated that on point after point, not only was the conventional wisdom about the scale of those events wrong, but the entire premise was wrong.

 A lack of adequate housing rather than a surplus was the more appropriate way to understand what happened.
 And the post-2008 market was mostly not a reversal of a bubble, but was instead an imposition of misguided attempts at solving the wrong problems that made the real problem - a lack of adequate housing supply - worse.
 Increasingly, as the supply problem worsens, many are coming to appreciate the lack of adequate supply in American housing markets.
 I have developed a unique understanding of that problem that reaches back into the pre-Great Recession period to better inform us about the state of housing markets today.